Wise Online - View Week

 INFORMAL PRACTICE- Unconditional Kindness

 The informal practice this week is to do something kind for someone else.
 This is a RANDOM ACT OF UNCONDITIONAL KINDNESS which means that you are not doing this to get anything in return.
-Be creative- e.g. pay for someones coffee behind you in the drive-through, buy a parking ticket for someone and place it on their windscreen, cook a meal for an elderly neighbour, leave a note for someone expressing your gratitude about something they did well, write a letter to a colleague letting them know you appreciate them being a positive pillar in the office, brighten someones day who appears to be having a bad day by leaving lollies or chocolate on their desk, leave flowers on a neighbours door-step, make a cup of tea or coffee for a colleague.
+Remember kindness produces a physiological effect which helps with equanimity ( inner balance) and offsets the impact of traumatic stress and empathic distress fatigue.
+Be creative- e.g. pay for someones coffee behind you in the drive-through, buy a parking ticket for someone and place it on their windscreen, cook a meal for an elderly neighbour, leave a note for someone expressing your gratitude about something they did well, write a letter to a colleague letting them know you appreciate them being a positive pillar, brighten someones day who appears to be having a bad day by leaving lollies or chocolate on their desk, leave flowers on a neighbours door-step, make a cup of tea or coffee for a colleague.
 The possibilities are endless be creative!